 Feedback Response / Reference The information included within the EIA Screening Report relating to All construction work will comply with the relevant health and safety health and safety risk is found to be limited and somewhat ambiguous. regulations and all materials will meet the relevant standards.
 There appears to have been limited input from relevant specialists and no information is included relating to specific health and safety The site, once operational, is protected by security fencing and CCTV, to requirements associated with solar farms.
 Details of relevant national prevent public access to the equipment. regulations and requirements to ensure safe operation would be beneficial.
 It is highlighted that there have been recent examples of fires at solar farms, including one at Verwood, Dorset in July 2022.
 This example took place during a period of high temperatures which will become more commonplace given the predicted effects of climate change.
 A major issue with this fire related to access to the site by fire crews.
 As such, due consideration must be given to emergency service access to the site which will be a relevant Transport and Access issue.
-It is noted that the BRE National Solar Centre were commissioned by the Government in 2018 to undertake a study on lifes involving solar photovoliaic systems.
-The outcome of this study has hot yet been to believe that the fire risks accessized with DV systems are any greater than those associated with other electrical equipment.
-The study was commissioned due to PV systems becoming more common and to inform and minimise risk associated It is acknowledged that the density of surrounding population is low given the rural location and the site is situated at least 70m from neighbouring residential properties.
-This separation would be beneficial in terms of reducing the impact to human health in the event of a fire as well as other pollution and emissions based risks at neighbouring properties.
-The position of the Public Right of Way crossing the site is highlighted which means the public can access land nearby the development.
+It is noted that the BRE National Solar Centre were commissioned by the Government in 2018 to undertake a study on fires involving solar photovoltaic systems.
+The outcome of this study has not yet been published.
+However the BRE have acknowledged that there is no reason to believe that the fire firsks associated with PV systems are any greater commissioned due to PV systems becoming more common and to inform and minimise risk associated It is acknowledged that the density of surrounding population is low given the rural location and the site is situated at least 70m from neighbouring residential properties.
+This separation would be beneficial in terms of reducing the impact to human health in the event of a fire as well as other pollution and emissions based risks at neighbouring properties The position of the Public Right of Way crossing the site is highlighted which means the public can access land nearby the development.